 2. The amount of the fellowship is $45,000 a year for recipients who do their research program in Québec, and $55,000 a year for those who do their program outside Québec.

 3. The costs incurred to facilitate knowledge transfer activities, participate in conferences and cover other expenses related to the fellowship are reimbursed upon presentation of supporting documents, up to a maximum of $3,000 a year.
 However, there is no reimbursement for the costs of purchasing a computer and hiring a research assistant or for other research-related expenses.

 4. Recipients who do their fellowships outside Québec or who come from outside Québec and do their fellowships at the IRSST may be reimbursed for the cost of one economy-class return airfare or one return trip by car, upon presentation of supporting documents and up to a maximum of $2,000 a year.

 Duration and Renewal

-5. The duration of the fellowship is two years (six consecutive sessions) if the applicant is awarded a new fellowship by the IRSST at the very beginning of his1 postdoctoral fellowship and needs six sessions to complete it.
+5. The duration of the fellowship is two years (six consecutive sessions) with the possibility of a 3rd year following the evaluation of the application for renewal, if the applicant is awarded a new fellowship by the IRSST at the very beginning of his1 postdoctoral fellowship and needs six sessions to complete it.

 If this is not the case, the duration of the fellowship is reduced by the number of sessions already completed between the start of the fellowship and the time when the applicant receives the first instalment and by the number of sessions that are no longer required at the end of the fellowship.
 However, no fellowship is awarded for a period of less than one year.

-6. To receive his scholarship for the second year, the recipient must submit a duly completed application for renewal (see rule 14.
+6. To receive his scholarship for the second or a third year, the recipient must submit a duly completed application for renewal (see rule 14.
 Annual renewal of the Rules regarding scholarship use).
 The deadline for submission of a renewal application is the same as that for a new application.